foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab1_compiler_opt.rst

 .. note::

     Because ARC is configurable processor, different cores can contain different extensions on hardware level.
 Thus options set for compiler should match underlying hardware.
-On the other hand if specific hardware future is present in the core but compiler option is not set, it won't be used effectively, if used at all.
+On the other hand if specific hardware feature is present in the core but compiler option is not set, it won't be used effectively, if used at all.
 IOTDK Core default options are presented in Appendix A.

 Optimization level
 ^^^^^^^^^^^^^^^^^^^^